 Stevia.
 This is a very popular low-calorie sweetener.
 Extracted from the leaves of the Stevia Rebaudiana plant, Stevia has almost no calories.
-It also has been found to help regulate blood sugar and blood pressure in people with diabetes.
+It has also been found to help regulate blood sugar and blood pressure in people with diabetes.

 Erythritol.
-Another sugar alcohol found in some fruits.
-Erythritol has 0.24 calories per gram, or roughly 6 percent of the caloric value of table sugar, with 70 percent of the sweetness.
+Another sugar alcohol found in some fruits, erythritol has 0.24 calories per gram, or roughly 6 percent of the caloric value of table sugar, with 70 percent of the sweetness.

 6. Focus on Non-Starchy Vegetables